 - a photograph of you.

-Please provide original documents.
-We do not keep these, but may take copies for our records.
 See below for a full list of acceptable documents.

 Proof of your age (one needed)